 Plumbing & Mechanical Inspections

 Will be conducted on Tuesdays, Wednesdays & Thursdays ONLY

-Inspections are performed as needed, with 48 hours notice.
-Please plan ahead and call the Electrical Inspector to request an inspection:
+Inspections are performed on Tuesdays & Thursdays with 48 hours notice.
+Please plan ahead and call the Electrical Inspector to request an inspection

 In accordance with Michigan Governor Updated Executive Order 2020-70, the City of Luna Pier is now permitted to issue permits for new construction activities.